-This chapter summarizes high-priority initiatives and investments needed in the near to midterm (i.e., one to two FYDPs, or to 2025) to implement the new concepts and approaches described in Chapter 2.
+This chapter summarizes high-priority initiatives and investments needed in the near to midterm (i.e., one to two FYDPs, or to 2028) to implement the new concepts and approaches described in Chapter 2.
 These recommendations focus on how the surface fleet equips and configures ships, rather than proposing new-design surface combatants.
 The Navy needs to improve its ability to conduct sea control in the next decade, but fiscal constraints will likely preclude new-design ships until the 2030s.
 Although the recommendations below focus on "payloads," they are grouped by the platform to which they pertain.
-Weapons recommendations independent of combatant type are grouped separately.
-Within each group, recommendations are described under the associated concept or approach from Chapter 2.
+Weapons recommendations that are independent of combatant type are described separately.
+Within each section, recommendations are associated with a concept or approach from Chapter 2.